txrnqt/QuestNavTxrnqt/README.md

 - Click on the newly imported project
 - Wait for Unity to compile assets and open the main interface

-### Install the MessagePack plugin for Unity
+### Step 5: Install the MessagePack plugin for Unity

 This package is required by the C# Network Tables library.

-- Download the latest release with a `.unitypackage` extension from [here](https://github.com/MessagePack-CSharp/MessagePack-CSharp/releases/tag/v2.5.187)
+- Download the latest release with a `.unitypackage` extension from [here](https://github.com/MessagePack-CSharp/MessagePack-CSharp/releases/tag/v2.5.192)
 - In the main unity window, select `Assets > Import Package > Custom Package`
 - Browse to the package you downloaded and click `Import`

+### Step 6: Set your build environment to Android

+- Navigate to `File > Build Profiles`
+- Under `Platforms` select `Android`
+- Click on `Switch Platform`

-### Resolve any "recommended project setup tool" fixes
+### Step 7: Resolve any "recommended project setup tool" fixes

-Be sure to resolve any Project Setup Tool warnings that appear in the `Console` tab!
-You need to look for warnings in both the `PC` and `Android` tabs to successfully build your Unity project.
+- Navigate to `Meta > Tools > Project Setup Tool`
+- Apply all the recommended fixes on the default tab (probably Android)
+- Cycle through the rest of the tabs at the top of the window and apply all the fixes
+- At a minimum, the Android tab should show a green ✅ and report its status as "XR Ready for Android"

-### Build your project using the OVR build tool
+### Step 8: Build the project using the OVR build tool

 - The build tool is located in `Meta > OVR Build > OVR Build APK...`
 - Set your desired OVR build path and click `Build`
 	- This tool prioritizes build speed above all else, so it will consume all CPU resources for a few minutes!
-- If everything works, then upload the .apk to your headset!
+- If everything works, the project should output a .apk

+### Step 9: Install the .apk on your headset

+There are several ways to upload/install an .apk on a headset

+#### Install using adb

+- Open a terminal / command / PowerShell window
+- Plug the headset into your PC using a USB cable
+- Type the following command: `adb install <name>.apk`

+#### Install using MQDH

+- Plug the headset into your PC using a USB cable
+- Drag and drop the .apk into the right side of the MQDH window

+#### Install using SideQuest

+- Plug the headset into your PC using a USB cable
+- Click the icon of a box with an arrow at the top of the window
+- Select the .apk and click `Open`

-### Link Unity to Visual Studio for debugging
+### Optional: Link Unity to Visual Studio for debugging

 The installer may not automatically detect Visual Studio as the default editor for Unity.
 This may lead to missing Unity namespaces and missing debugging options.

 - Follow this [guide](https://unity.com/how-to/debugging-with-microsoft-visual-studio-2022) so that Unity knows to use Visual Studio for debugging

-### Explore the C# code and build t1he project
+### Optional Explore the C# code and build the project

 - The main scene is located in `Assets > Scenes > QuestNav`
 - The pose streaming code is located in `Assets > Robot > MotionStreamer.cs`.

-Unity will need to download and install several Android packages during the first build, so it might be helpful to connect to the headset over USB the first time to make sure it can download everything from the internet.
+Unity will need to download and install several Android packages during the first build, so it might be helpful to connect to your headset over USB the first time to make sure it can download everything from the internet.
 Subsequent builds should be faster and will not require additional downloads.

 # FAQ
 ### Q: Are you doing anything to initialize its location?
 Or do you have an idea how you'd recommend teams to initialize its location?